 4.)
 Smith Cove (Barcadere)

-Having done research ahead of time, we knew we definitely wanted to be sure to fit in a trip to Smith Cove.
+trip to Smith Cove.
 One of our favorite things to do is explore un-commercialized coves and areas of natural beauty, so we knew this would be a highlight.
 From what I’ve read, this spot can be

 crowded when cruise ships are in town, but there were only 3 people there when we got there….then again, we went around 8:00am in order to avoid any crowds 😉 We were a bit disappointed to find that the rocks were not as high as we had thought they would be, we had read about cliff jumping, but these were definitely not cliffs.
 Still super fun though, we were still glad we went!
 This is definitely not a commercialized spot as there is nothing around it, and no bars or restaurants to rent beach chairs from.
 There is a little beach area, but you’ll have to bring your own chair or just use a towel.
 The cove is perfect for snorkeling